Explore Ken Burns’ quilt collection at the 2022 Great Wisconsin Quilt Show – read a Q&A with him!

 America’s storyteller – documentary filmmaker Ken Burns – has collected handmade quilts since the 1970s.
 On loan from his private collection, “Uncovered: The Ken Burns Collection” showcases 26 historic American quilts, dating from the 1850s to the 1940s.
 These delicate artifacts not only tell stories from our history, but share the spirit of people who lived it.

 You can enjoy this exhibit at the 2022 Great Wisconsin Quilt Show, Sept.
 8-10 at the Alliant Energy Center in Madison.
-Tickets go on sale July 11.
+Tickets are on sale now at quiltshow.com.
+“Uncovered: The Ken Burns Collection” is organized by the International Quilt Museum, University of Nebraska—Lincoln.

 Ken Burns talked with PBS Wisconsin about his quilt collection and how he hopes they will inspire people as much as they inspire him.